Billington Sea

 Billington Sea (also Billington's Sea) is a 269 acre warm water pond located in Plymouth, Massachusetts.
 Morton Park lies on the pond's northern shore.
 The pond is fed by groundwater and cranberry bog outlets.
 The average depth is seven feet and the maximum depth is 11 ft.
 The pond provides the headwaters to Town Brook.
 Seymour Island is located in the center of the pond.
-Billington Sea was named after its discoverer, Francis Billington, one of the passengers on the Mayflower.
+Billington Sea was named after Francis Billington, one of the passengers on the Mayflower.

 Description

 Billington Sea is located southwest of the center of Plymouth, Massachusetts, west of Massachusetts Route 3 and south of U.S. Route 44.
 It is 269 acres in surface area with depth averaging 7 feet, with an 11-foot maximum depth.
 It is a warmwater eutrophic pond with extensive aquatic vegetation and a mostly mud bottom, though with sandy shorelines.
 Apart from a town park on the northern shore, most of the shoreline is occupied by private residential property.